CalcProgrammer1/CorsairKeyboardSpectrograph/README.md

 CorsairKeyboardSpectrograph
 ===========================

-Spectrograph audio visualizer for Corsair K70 RGB keyboard for Windows and Linux
+Spectrograph audio visualizer for Corsair K70 RGB keyboard for Windows and Linux.
+Now also supports the Razer BlackWidow Chroma in Windows via the official SDK.

 See these Reddit threads for more information about Corsair K70 USB protocol decoding: